Reviews You Can Rely On

 Differences Between GriGri and GriGri+

 There are two main differences between the GriGri and the +, and a number of smaller ones.
 The + has an anti-panic feature on the lowering bar, so if you pull it too far back, opening the cam too far, it clicks over and stops lowering.
-The + also has the toggle switch between top-rope and lead modes, which changes the tightness of the cam spring.
+The + also has a toggle switch between top-rope and lead modes, which changes the tightness of the cam spring.
 The GriGri is always in lead mode, which still works fine for top-roping if you keep your hand on the brake strand.
 The + has a stainless steel insert where the rope runs to improve longevity in this spot that commonly wears out, while the GriGri does not.
 The GriGri, on the other hand, is quite a bit cheaper, and weighs almost one ounce less.

 Performance Comparison